Apply for Temporary Resident Visa to Canada from the Philippines

 - Success!
 Chilling.
 Relaxing and trembling because of the cold wind in summer.

 - More success!
-I finished the Live-in Caregiver Program and aiming for citizenship.
+I finished the Live-in Caregiver Program.

 The journey has a happy ending after all.
 All throughout the years the hoodie is my BFF and so is the scarf and ear muff but only in winter.